Episode

 .

-arm around her and starts running with her.
-Hugo rushes past Tolstoy
+puts his arm around her and starts running with her.
+Hugo rushes past Tolstoy while

 .